jurrehageman/sort_bb_files/README.md

 Optional arguments:
 - `--pdf or -p`: bundles all jpg files per student to pdf
 - `--checksum or -c`: creates csv file with md5 checksums for all files.
 Use Excel conditional formatting to find duplicates.
-- `--randomize or -r`: adds random numbers to student numbers to randomize folder/file sequence.
+- `--randomize or -r`: adds a random prefix to student numbers to randomize folder/file sequence.
 - `--help or -h`: shows help on running the script.